 To see what might work as a different way to mark a header for deletion in the hope that Outlook will respond correctly regarding read receipts, look back at how Outlook handles the generation of read receipts when deleting a whole message.
 What happens then is just Outlook behaving as it should.
 Read receipts are a well-defined feature and have explicit support subject to the recipient’s control.
 At the first sign that a message is read, including just if it is marked as read, Outlook has every proper reason to send a read receipt if one was requested and the recipient approves.
 If a message hasn’t yet been read and all chance of its ever being read is about to vanish, then Outlook has every proper reason to send a not-read receipt if one was requested and the recipient approves.
-The workarounds play to two conditions that invoke this proper handling: make the header look like a message that either has been read or is being finally deleted.
+The workarounds play to two conditions that invoke this proper handling:

-Marking a header as read is at least counter-intuitive.
-It’s not as if a header is something that Outlook lets you read, so in what sense should Outlook permit you to mark it as read?
+Marking a header as read is at least counter-intuitive: it’s not as if a header is something that Outlook lets you read, so in what sense should Outlook permit you to mark it as read?
 If you try to read a header, Outlook complains that the “item has not been retrieved from the server” and asks what you want to do with it.
 In the resulting dialog, marking the header as read is not an option.
 Where the Send/Receive ribbon’s Server group provides controls for what to do with a message at the server, there is no control for marking a header as read.
 Though it does show on the context menu for a header (in Outlook 2016 but not in Outlook 2007), this looks to be incidental: see that it duplicates the keyboard shortcut for the earlier and obviously more intended “Mark to Download”.
 Still, marking the header as read before marking it for deletion is an easy workaround.
 You can set it up to be as easy as one extra click.
-In no sense, however, can it plausibly have been anyone’s design that anyone would insert this extra step.
+In no sense, however, can it plausibly have been anyone’s design that anyone should insert this extra step.